 As before, the electrocardiogram and transthoracic echocardiogram were inconclusive, though they seemed to indicate a weakness in the left side of the heart.
 Another TEE was ordered, but it, too, had to be postponed.
 On the appointed morning, Colon’s cyanosis was so severe that she was admitted to the cardiac care unit and put on oxygen.
 After three days, her blood saturation remained subnormal—a clear sign that this was more than a simple atrial septal defect.

 Dr. Ngo knew it was time to bring in specialized help.
-She had just attended a talk by Dan G. Halpern, MD, assistant professor of medicine and the newly appointed director of the Adult Congenital Heart Disease Program at NYU Langone.
+She had just attended a talk by Dan G. Halpern, MD, associate professor of medicine and medical director of the Adult Congenital Heart Disease Program at NYU Langone.
 “I was impressed not only by his expertise and judgment, but by his kindness and humility,” she remembers.
 “It was clear that he cared deeply about his patients.”
 She called Dr. Halpern, who agreed to take on Colon’s case.

 In recent decades, pediatric cardiologists and cardiac surgeons have made remarkable strides in saving children with congenital heart disease, even those with severe abnormalities such as missing valves and misdirected coronary arteries.
 Of the 1 percent of infants born with heart defects, more than 90 percent now survive to adulthood.
 But many such defects go undiagnosed for years—particularly those, like Colon’s, that become problematic only after extended wear and tear.